Felix-Paetsch/stoff/Docs/source/PatternLib/proxy_mechanism.rst

 ------------------------------------

 The data that should be passed between stages and is like a global config should be put inside the ``.working_data`` (``.wd``).
-From the outside world you can do that with :ref:`these methods. <pattern_constructor_working_data>` Additionally you can just do something like
+From the outside world you can do that with :doc:`PatternConstructor methods. <pattern_constructor>` Additionally you can just do something like
 ``PatternConstructor.working_data.key = value``.
 Note that this only works, if it is indeed an object and the stages ``.wd`` is a reference to the same object.

-Additionally you can of course update the working data inside stages, see :ref:`here. <stages_wd>` You can also call methods on stages which then modify the working data for you.
+Additionally you can of course update the working data inside stages, see :doc:`stages. <stages>` You can also call methods on stages which then modify the working data for you.